-Harvest-objective permits are only valid for the 2021 season on any open harvest-objective unit.
+Harvest-objective permits are only valid for the 2022 season on any open harvest-objective unit.

-Before you begin a hunting trip to a bear harvest-objective unit, you must call 1-888-668-5466 or visit wildlife.utah.gov/bear to verify that the unit is still open.
-The phone line and website will be updated each day by noon.
+Before you begin a hunting trip to a bear harvest-objective unit, you must visit wildlife.utah.gov/bear to verify that the unit is still open.
+The website will be updated each day by noon.
 Updates become effective the following day, 30 minutes before official sunrise.